orbisius/orbisius-support-tickets/readme.txt

 == Changelog ==

 = 1.0.1 =
+* Updated readme to include a shortcode so it YouTube video renders properly.
 * Fixes in the list tickets section (td had to be used when in the table body)

 = 1.0.0 =